Old School Eatery talks business - Revelstoke Review

 “I’ve priced the menu with locals in mind.”

 For example, wine is $7 a glass and there are $6 beers.
-Linden tries to offer dishes and drinks that other eateries lack, such as fried green tomatoes and chicken and waffles.
+Linden tries to offer dishes that other eateries lack, such as fried green tomatoes and chicken and waffles.

 “Sure, I want tourists, but locals are customers that return.”